Canadian Pharmacists Association

 Nitroglycerin spray/tablet shortage

+A Tier 3 shortage was declared in February 2023 for Nitroglycerin Spray.
 A Tier 3 Shortage is a shortage with no available therapeutic alternatives marketed in Canada and with the greatest potential impact on the Canadian drug supply and health care systems by virtue of availability of alternative supplies, ingredients or therapies.

 Working with Health Canada, CPhA is recommending that pharmacists across Canada limit the dispensing of these products as much as possible to conserve supply throughout the shortage, as well as protect against possible stockpiling.
-The availability of nitroglycerin spray in hospitals and community pharmacies is expected to be extremely limited for the next few months (resupply expected June/July).

 The Canadian Cardiovascular Society (CCS) and Canadian Cardiovascular Pharmacists Network (CCPN) have developed a decision aid resource that offers some practical tips to help manage the shortage at the community pharmacy level.